Phone: (919) 962-8092

 The Global Idea of ‘the Commons,’ edited by Donald Nonini.
 Critical Intervention Series, 10.
 Oxford: Berghahn Books, 2007

 Local Democracy Under Siege: Activism, Public Interests and Private Politics, by Dorothy Holland, Donald Nonini, Catherine Lutz, Lesley Bartlett, Marla Frederick McGlathery, Thaddeus Guldbrandsen and Enrique G. Murillo.
-New York: New York University Press, 2007
+New York: New York University Press, 2007.
+Winner of the Delmos Jones and Jagna Sharff Memorial Prize for the Best Book in the Critical Study of North America, 2008-2009

-Ungrounded Empires: The Cultural Politics of Modern Chinese Transnationalism, edited by Aihwa Ong and Donald Nonini.
+Ungrounded Empires: The Cultural Politics of Modern Chinese Transnationalism, edited with Aihwa Ong.
 New York: Routledge, 1997

 British Colonial Rule and the Resistance of the Malay Peasantry, 1900-1957 (Monograph Series, 38.)
 New Haven: Yale Southeast Asia Studies, 1992